svtk/AtomicKotlinCourse/Object-Oriented Programming/Inheritance/Exercise 1/task.md

 ## Inheritance (#1)

-`MazeImpl` keeps the record of positions of all the elements added to `ElementMatrix` by storing a map from an element to position.
+`MazeImpl` additionally keeps the record of positions of all the elements added to `GameMatrix` by storing a `positions` map from an element to position.

-Note that the logic reading the maze was moved from its representation to `MazeImpl` class, so that information about elements was added correctly to both `matrix` and `elementToPosition` Map.
-Edit it if necessary by using the private member function `addElement()`.

-Implement the `destroyElement()` function which should remove the element both from `matrix` and from the auxiliary `elementToPosition` map.
+Implement the `Maze.destroy(GameElement)` function which should remove the element both from `matrix` and from the auxiliary `positions` map.